yjmark/yjmark.github.io/index.md

 ## <a id="PPA" style="scroll-margin-top: 80px;"></a>Geospatial Analytics in Public Policy

-Geospatial analysis plays a critical role in the field of public policy.
+Geospatial analytics plays a critical role in the field of public policy.
 Here are some examples demonstrating the use of geospatial information in public policy with R and open data.

 ------------------------------------------------------------------------